10th Guards Airborne Division

-The 126th Guards Rifle Division was a Red Army division from 1945 to 1946, part of the Southern Group of Forces.
-The 126th Guards Rifle Division was originally the 10th Guards Airborne Division (10-я гвардейская воздушно-десантная дивизия), which was transformed into a rifle division on 20 December 1945.
+The 10th Guards Airborne Division (10-я гвардейская воздушно-десантная дивизия) was an infantry division of the Red Army from 1942 to 1946.

-After briefly becoming part of 9th Mechanised Army (after 57th Army was reorganised within the Southern Group of Forces, the division was disbanded on 30 November 1946.
+Postwar, the division was reorganized as the 126th Guards Rifle Division at the end of 1945, and was disbanded in late 1946.

 History

-The 10th Guards Airborne Division was formed on 8 December 1942 from the 3rd and 4th Maneuver Airborne Brigades in Dimitrov in the Moscow Military District.
+The 10th Guards Airborne Division was formed on 8 December 1942 from the 3rd and 4th Maneuver Airborne Brigades at Dmitrov in the Moscow Military District.
 Until 5 February 1943, the division conducted training.
 The 10th Guards Airborne Division became part of the 68th Army.
 The division took up positions on the Lovat River.
 On 22 July, the division was withdrawn from the line in preparation for battles south of Staraya Russa.
 On 17 August, the division was in its positions.
 The 18th Army started the offensive.
 The 10th Guards Airborne was in reserve and was to expand gains made by the 1st Guards Airborne Division and 26th Rifle Division.
 The 19th Guards Airborne Regiment temporarily captured Derekovo while the 24th Guards Airborne Regiment attacked Chirikov.
 On 19 August, the division again attempted to capture Derekovo and Chrikov, but failed.
 After reinforcement, the division tried again on 22 August, but attacks stalled against fierce resistance.
 On 26 August, the division withdrew and concentrated at Parfino.

 On 6 September, the division arrived at Kharkov, where it became part of the 82nd Rifle Corps of the 37th Army.
 On 1 October, the division crossed the Dnieper.
-The 30th Guards Airborne Regiment captured the village of Mishurin Horn.
+The 30th Guards Airborne Regiment captured the village of Mishurin Rog.
 The division fought battles to hold its bridgehead until 14 October.
 On 16 October, the division attacked in the direction of Krivoi Rog, which it captured.
 On 26 February 1944, the 10th Guards Airborne was awarded the title 'Krivoi Rog' for its successful capture of the city.